Cleveland Torso Murderer: Francis Sweeney

+Willie Johnson

-In addition to Dolezal and Sweeney, authorities also considered Willie Johnson, an African-American male who committed a similar murder in June 1942.
-Johnson had been spotted by a young girl while disposing of a trunk, which was later found to contain the torso of 19-year-old Margaret Frances Wilson.
+In addition to Dolezal and Sweeney, authorities also considered Willie Johnson, a black male who committed a similar murder in June 1942.
+Johnson had been spotted by a young girl while disposing of a trunk, which was later found to contain the torso of Margaret Frances Wilson (19).
 Wilson's head and arms were found in nearby bushes, while her legs would be found at Johnson's home two weeks later.
-Charles Sadoti, who operated a bootleg joint, identified Johnson in a line-up as being the partner of Rose Wallace, who had allegedly entered his store in August 1936, and had physically assaulted Wallace that night.
-Links to Flo Polillo have been speculated, an informant claimed Polillo argued with an African-American man nicknamed 'one-armed Willie' the day before her murder, a man of the same nickname was alleged to have been in a relationship with Wallace.
-Although Coroner Samuel Gerber touted Johnson as a suspect, he was never conclusively linked to the Torso Murders.
+In addition to Wilson's murder bearing similarities to the Torso killings, Johnson was alleged to have had connections to at least two of the Torso Murderer's identified victims.
+Charles Sadoti, who operated a bootleg joint, identified Johnson in a line-up as being the partner of Rose Wallace.
+Sadoti stated that the pair had entered his store in August 1936, two weeks before Wallace's disappearance, and that he'd had to stop Johnson from beating Wallace in the car park.
+Johnson may also have known Florence Polillo; an informant claimed Polillo had argued with a black man nicknamed "one-armed Willie" the day before her murder, and a man of the same nickname was alleged to have been in a relationship with Rose Wallace.
+Despite these alleged links, as well as Coroner Samuel Gerber touting Johnson as a good suspect, he was never conclusively linked to the Torso murders.
 Johnson was tried and convicted of Wilson's murder and, after a lengthy psychological evaluation, executed by electric chair on March 10, 1944.

+Other suspects

-On August 11, 1937, Merylo dubbed a suspect as, "A likely and best suspect in the murders".
-A stream of tips about a man, led to his identification at the West 23rd.
-This unnamed individual was alleged to have been an alcoholic and was described as a sadist, and was known to pay prostitutes to cut off chicken's heads, at which the individual would masturbate to the sight of.
-Merylo took fingerprints and photographs of him in an interview, where Merylo also displayed crime scene photographs which made the suspect complain: 'he could never watch or permit any human hurt'.
+On August 11, 1937, Merylo dubbed an unnamed suspect as a "likely and best suspect in the murders".
+A stream of tips about the man led to his identification at the West 23rd.
+This individual was alleged to have been a sadist who would pay prostitutes to cut off chicken's heads and masturbate to the sight.
+Merylo took fingerprints and photographs of the suspect in an interview, where Merylo also displayed crime scene photographs which made the suspect complain: "He could never watch or permit any human hurt."

 In 1997, another theory postulated that there may have been no single Torso Murderer—that the killings could have been committed by different people.
 This was based on the assumption that the autopsy results were inconclusive.
 Merylo believed that the Torso Murderer could have been a transient who was riding the rails, as most of the murders occurred near railroad tracks, and believed this was why there were murders in other states that were similar to the killings in Cleveland.
 Merylo went undercover as a hobo to investigate this idea.